captainzero93/extract-unet-safetensor/README.md

 Run the script from the command line with the following syntax:

 ```
-python unet_extractor.py <input_file> <output_file> --model_type <sd15|sdxl>
+python unet_extractor.py <input_file> <unet_output_file> <non_unet_output_file> --model_type <sd15|sdxl>
 ```

 ### Arguments

 - `<input_file>`: Path to the input SafeTensors file (full model)
-- `<output_file>`: Path where the extracted UNet will be saved
+- `<unet_output_file>`: Path where the extracted UNet will be saved
+- `<non_unet_output_file>`: Path where the model without UNet will be saved
 - `--model_type`: Specify the model type, either `sd15` for Stable Diffusion 1.5 or `sdxl` for Stable Diffusion XL

 ### Examples

 For Stable Diffusion 1.5:
 ```
-python unet_extractor.py path/to/sd15_model.safetensors path/to/output_sd15_unet.safetensors --model_type sd15
+python unet_extractor.py path/to/sd15_model.safetensors path/to/output_sd15_unet.safetensors path/to/output_sd15_non_unet.safetensors --model_type sd15
 ```

 For Stable Diffusion XL:
 ```
-python unet_extractor.py path/to/sdxl_model.safetensors path/to/output_sdxl_unet.safetensors --model_type sdxl
+python unet_extractor.py path/to/sdxl_model.safetensors path/to/output_sdxl_unet.safetensors path/to/output_sdxl_non_unet.safetensors --model_type sdxl
 ```

 ## How It Works

 1. The script opens the input SafeTensors file using the `safetensors` library.
-2. It iterates through all tensors in the file, identifying UNet-related tensors based on their key names.
+2. It iterates through all tensors in the file, separating UNet-related tensors from other tensors.
-3. For SD 1.5, it removes the "model.diffusion_model." prefix from tensor keys.
+3. For SD 1.5, it removes the "model.diffusion_model." prefix from UNet tensor keys.
-4. For SDXL, it keeps the original key names.
+4. For SDXL, it keeps the original key names for both UNet and non-UNet tensors.
 5. The extracted UNet tensors are saved to a new SafeTensors file.
+6. The remaining non-UNet tensors are saved to a separate SafeTensors file.

 ## Notes

-- Ensure you have sufficient disk space to save the extracted UNet file.
+- Ensure you have sufficient disk space to save both output files.
 - The script processes the tensors in CPU memory, so it should work even on machines without a GPU.
 - Processing large models may take some time, depending on your system's performance.